Butleroy/MongoDbSample/README.md

 This is a simple **Maven** project demonstrating the use of the [MongoDb Java driver](https://docs.mongodb.com/ecosystem/drivers/java/) with the example of a bookstore containing books which have authors.

 ### Setup MongoDb
-In order to use this example, you need to setup your own MongoDb.
+In order to test this example (which means running the included JUnit test case), you need to setup your own MongoDb with three collections:

+- authors
+- books
+- bookstores

 ### Authentication
 To connect to your database, modify the `DefaultAuth` class and enter your credentials: